Libby Drake – Artistic Director

-Libby has been involved in theatre as long as she can remember – from an audience perspective!
+LIBBY has been involved in theatre as long as she can remember – from an audience perspective!
 An avid theatregoer Libby has attended productions in several countries but mainly Australia and the UK.
-She has seen performances by many of the great actors of our time including Michael Gambon, Judi Dench, John Hurt, Steven Berkoff, Maggie Smith, Kenneth Branagh, Patrick Stewart, Fiona Shaw, Toby Stephens, Helen Mirren, Ian MeKellan, Samantha Bond, Iain Glenn, Wendy Hiller, Michael Sheen, Alan Bates and Felicity Kendall, to name but a few.
+She has seen performances by many of the great actors of our time.
 As an appreciator of all aspects of theatre she once selected a play in London based purely on the lighting designer.
 In 2013 Libby got out of her audience seat and became Assistant Director to Michael Eustice for the Adelaide Rep’s production of Neville’s Island.
-She will be Assistant Director for the upcoming Red Phoenix Theatre and Butterfly Theatre production of Titus Andronicus.
+Since then she has been the Assistant Director for Red Phoenix Theatre productions Titus Andronicus, Don Parties On, The Conspirators, Caligula, The Flint Street Nativity and A Bunch of Amateurs, and Costume Designer for The Conspirators and The Flint Street Nativity.
+In 2019, Libby made her directing debut with Horton Foote’s, Dividing the Estate which played to sellout houses and critical acclaim.
+Libby’s 2021 production of Jessica Swale’s Blue Stockings was also a sellout production with rave reviews from audiences and critics alike.
+For this production she was a finalist for an Adelaide Critics Circle “Individual Award”.
+In May 2024 Libby will be directing Horton Foote’s The Trip to Bountiful for Red Phoenix.

 Richard Parkhill – Committee Member